 Events sanctioned by the PLTA may be conducted by individuals, groups, clubs, or associations.
-Any individual or llama organization is eligible to conduct PLTA activities after their request for sanctioning has been approved.
+Any member is eligible to schedule PLTA activities once their request for sanctioning has been approved.
 Application must be made using the PLTA Event Sanctioning form and accompanied by appropriate payment.
-Forms are available at www.packllama.org or from the PLTA
+Forms are available at packlama.org or from the PLTA Secretary.

-Secretary.
 Fees may be paid via the website by using PayPal or by submission to the PLTA Treasurer.
 Fees must be submitted at the time of application.